 Almost Three Decades of ELM Excellence

-GLE founder Jane Bennitt will celebrate her 30th anniversary in the ebilling industry later this year.
+GLE founder Jane Bennitt celebrated her 30th anniversary in the ebilling industry in November, 2024.

-It was 1994 when Jane was hired as the first employee to work on a project intended to help an insurance GC better understand legal spend.
-Jane was tasked with turning the idea (“that’s simple!”) into a business with administrative processes, client service and help functions for clients and their outside counsel requested to ebill, as well as to provide input on the technical development of the system.
+It was 1994 when Jane was started as the first employee to work on a project intended to help an insurance GC better understand his legal spend.
+Jane was tasked with turning the idea (“that’s simple!”) into a business with administrative processes, client service and help functions for our law department and insurance clients, and for their outside counsel requested to ebill, as well as to provide input on the technical development of the system.

 The idea was to have outside counsel submit a file containing the data elements that underlay a regular paper invoice.
 The original format required outside counsel to identify the hours and type services necessary to bring a matter to conclusion, and by adding information on the timekeeper and rate, cost could be derived secondarily.
 A system was designed to receive and validate invoice submissions, route them to bill reviewers within the client organization, present the information in a uniform fashion for review, allow bill reviewers to reject or to adjust and approve invoices, and facilitate payment of the invoices.
 They waited until the UTBMS codes were released, recognizing that these would be an invaluable component of invoice validation, and the first 13 law firms were installed in December of 1995.
 In the months thereafter the company was incorporated under the name TyMetrix.
 By the time the LEDES 98 format was released, TyMetrix had more than 230 firms submitting ebills and the system was retrofitted to accept the LEDES industry standard.